 One example is the issue of housing policy on college and university campuses.
 Because the ADA is not always consistent with the language and definition of ESAs and SAs.
 There are some questions on the legality of ESAs on campuses as well.

 Another area of concern is the use of ESAs in the workplace.
 Because ESAs are not given the same level of protection as given to SAs.
-There is a confusion regarding the legal rights of employees and responsibilities of ESA owners.
+There is confusion regarding the legal rights of employees and the responsibilities of ESA owners.

 These factors are important to further access the ADA and revise the distinctions between ESAs and SAs.
 Their use and protection should be afforded to all individuals with disabilities.

 So, would you benefit from having an ESA?
 Do you Qualify?

 Fill out our simple questionnaire and find out if you qualify for an ESA!